 Prototype transistor radios built prior to the TR-1 required manually selecting and matching electrical components to make them work, which in turn drove prohibitive cost per unit for large scale production.
 Regency's master engineer, Dick Koch, opened the door to the TR-1's success by designing a feedback circuit that accommodated the tolerance of production run components and let them be soldered directly into the boards without manual selection.
 This proved to be the right answer, and 140,000 TR-1's poured off the production line.

-Featuring TR-1 and miscellaneous early Regency pictures [view Regency showcase]
+Featuring TR-1 and various early Regency products & historical images [view Regency showcase]

 BACK THEN, LOOKING FORWARD